 The Rogue Echo Bike appears to be Joe Rogan’s favorite piece of conditioning equipment.
 I say this because I’ve heard him mention it multiple times on his podcast, he’s posted on Instagram and Twitter about it multiple times, and he has one at his home gym and his studio gym.

-We’ve reviewed the Echo Bike in detail, and it even took our Top Pick for the Best Air Bike.
+We’ve reviewed the Rogue Echo Bike in detail, and it even took our top pick for best air bike.
 It is without a doubt the best air bike for most people.
 Not only is it overbuilt and extremely durable (as with just about everything made by Rogue), but it also gives a killer workout whether you decide to use it for long-duration or short-term, high-intensity work.
 It is called the devil’s tricycle for a reason.

 Although there are many air bikes now available, the belt drive of the Echo Bike is vastly superior to the chain-driven systems like what the Assault Bike uses (still a good bike, but it’s been surpassed.)